nefariousjosiah/threejs/READme.md

 In progress..
-Currently adding camera and shape the project.
+Currently adding camera and shape the project